 The Compensation Committee periodically reviews data related to compensation levels and programs of a peer group of comparable organizations.
-Our last peer group analysis was prepared for management by Radford, an AON Hewitt Company (Radford), in July 2018 using the criteria described in the table below, and was presented to and approved by the Compensation Committee at that time.
-Our peer group consists of 16 companies that include 15 US-based companies and one Israel-based company.
-No additional comparable companies were added to our peer group in Fiscal 2019.
+Our last peer group analysis was prepared for management by Radford, an AON Hewitt Company (Radford), in February 2019 using the criteria described in the table below, and was presented to and approved by the Compensation Committee at that time.
+Our peer group consists of 19 companies that include 18 US-based companies and one Israel-based company.
+In Fiscal 2020, seven new companies were added to our peer group and four were removed.

 General Description Criteria Considered Peer Group List

 Global software and service Key metrics considered include revenue, Akamai Technologies, Inc.

-providers that are similar in size, market capitalization, number of employees, Autodesk, Inc.
+providers that are similar in size, market capitalization, number of employees, Amdocs Ltd.

 business complexity, and scope and net income.
-Broadridge Financial Solutions, Inc.
+Autodesk, Inc.

 of operations to us.
-CA Technologies
+Avaya Inc.

-Generally, organizations within our peer Cadence Design Systems, Inc.
+Generally, organizations within our peer group Broadridge Financial Solutions, Inc.

-group are in a similar software/technology Check Point Software Technologies Ltd.
+are in a similar software/technology industry Cadence Design Systems, Inc.

-industry with similar revenues, market size Citrix Systems, Inc.

-and number of employees.
-Global Payments Inc.
+with similar revenues, market size and number CDK Global LLC

+of employees.
+Check Point Software Technologies Ltd.

+Citrix Systems, Inc.

+NetApp, Inc.

 Nuance Communications, Inc.

 Pitney Bowes Inc.

-Red Hat, Inc.
+Palo Alto Networks, Inc.

 Sabre Corporation

 Symantec Corporation

+SS&C Technologies, Inc.

 Synopsys, Inc.

 Teradata Corporation

-The Dun & Bradstreet Corporation
+Total System Services, Inc.